 The world of wine has its own language, and it might be a confusing one for newbies.
 Many terms are barely understandable without studying their meaning in detail.
 Without a doubt, terroir is one of them.

-The term “terroir” describes the local natural factors that impact a wine’s taste and quality.
+Terroir describes the local natural factors that impact a wine’s taste and quality.
 These factors are soil conditions, terrain, and climate.
-Broader definitions also include human activities such as the choice of varietals, production techniques, and winemaking traditions.
+Broader definitions also include human activities such as the choice of grape varietals, production techniques, and winemaking traditions.

-To understand the concept of terroir in full, let’s discuss the term’s meaning and the single factors that contribute to it in detail.
+To understand the concept of terroir in full, let us discuss the term’s meaning and the single factors that contribute to it in detail.

 The word terroir is French and is derived from the Latin word “terra”, which means “earth”.
 It has been known since the 16th century and was used for wines and other food products.

 In the early 20th century, the term’s meaning changed.
 Primarily Burgundy vintners and sparkling wine producers from the Champagne region were responsible for this shift.
-They claimed that their high-quality wines were the result of their home regions’ superior soils.
+They claimed that their high-quality wines resulted from their home regions’ superior soils.

 Wine experts further developed the concept of terroir in the following decades.
 Vintners included not only soils but also factors such as topography and climate to describe its meaning.
 The technological advancements in winemaking contributed to the spread of this concept for a simple reason: With better technology, the differences in wine quality due to human error decreased.
 And what was left to explain these differences was terroir.